 There’s just one thing that you should know.
 These days, the competition is a bit stiff.
 However, this doesn’t mean that there’s no room for newcomers.

-Dreaming of becoming a YouTube superstar with millions of subscribers might not be realistic, but a modest goal of having a couple of hundreds to thousands of subscribers is very achievable.
+Dreaming of becoming a YouTube superstar with millions of subscribers might not be realistic, but a modest goal of having a couple of hundreds to thousands of subscribers is very achievable, especially with Socialboss Youtube views.

 According to the tech experts at Cyberogism, the key to success on YouTube involves having a lot of consistency and discipline, plus a bit of luck.
 And more specifically, you can go further if you manage to avoid a few big mistakes early on.

-In this article, we are going to enumerate some of the critical mistakes that you should avoid at all cost if you want to succeed on YouTube.
+In this article, we are going to enumerate some of the critical mistakes that you should avoid at all costs if you want to succeed on YouTube.

 Mistake #1: Having No Central Theme